Craig Gerber (creator): Early life and education

-Gerber graduated from University of Southern California School of Cinematic Arts.
-Gerber has won awards for directing his comedic short “Hang Time”.
-He also won Best Narrative Short at the Sonoma Valley Film Festival and Best Digital Short at the Sedona Film Festival in 2003.
-Before branching into children's television, Craig Gerber worked on Pixie Hollow Games and wrote screenplays for Rogue Pictures, Radar Pictures, and Intrepid Films.
+Gerber graduated from the University of Southern California School of Cinematic Arts.
+His short film "Hang Time" won Best Narrative Short at the Sonoma Valley Film Festival and Best Digital Short at the Sedona Film Festival in 2003.
+Before moving into children's television he worked on Pixie Hollow Games and wrote screenplays for Rogue Pictures, Radar Pictures and Intrepid Films.